-There is no requirement that persons with disabilities be represented among the Board of Directors of CASDO.
-Instead, section 23(2) states that as far as possible, the majority of the directors should be persons with disabilities.
+Section 23(2) states that as far as possible, the majority of the Board of Directors of CASDO should be persons with disabilities.
 There is no provision in the bill which requires CASDO staff to be persons with disabilities.
-The current language is not strong enough to ensure sufficient representation of persons with disabilities on CASDO.
+The CEO of CASDO may establish committees to assist in the development and revision of accessibility standards (section 32(1)), however there is no requirement that persons with disabilities will be represented on these committees.
+The current language is not strong enough to ensure sufficient representation of persons with disabilities or accessibility concerns within CASDO.
+The AODA Alliance and FALA both make recommendations addressing this issue.